-- 10.23 The Manager/Expert will assess the Claimant's global level of functioning presegregation placement on a scale of 0 to 5 (which represents lower to higher levels of impairment). - 10.24 For claimants with eligible and distinct placements in administrative segregation that are separated by more than twenty-four (24) hours, the Manager/Expert must complete a new baseline global level of functioning assessment for the period of time while the claimant was between administrative segregation placements.
+- 10.23 The Manager/Expert will assess the Claimant's global level of functioning presegregation placement on a scale of zero (0) to five (5) (which represents lower to higher levels of impairment). - 10.24 For claimants with eligible and distinct placements in administrative segregation that are separated by more than twenty-four (24) hours, the Manager/Expert must complete a new baseline global level of functioning assessment for the period of time while the claimant was between administrative segregation placements.